ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * `bool` - Returns true if the given controller is the left hand controller.

-The IsControllerLeftHand method is used to check if the given controller is the the left hand controller.
+The IsControllerLeftHand/2 method is used to check if the given controller is the the left hand controller.

 #### IsControllerRightHand/2

-  > `public override bool IsControllerRightHand(GameObject controller, bool actual = false)`
+  > `public override bool IsControllerRightHand(GameObject controller, bool actual)`

   * Parameters
    * `GameObject controller` - The GameObject to check.